-2. Micro- and Macroprudential Regulation, System Risk in the Banking sector of occurrence of bankruptcies.
-While the macroprudential regulation is intended to minimise large scale system level risks.
+Micro- and Macroprudential Regulation, System Risk in the Banking sector

 The necessity of micro- and mainly macroprudential regulation has an increasing priority at international level.
-The first is intended to protect the depositors and to reduce the probability
+The first is intended to protect the depositors and to reduce the probability of occurrence of bankruptcies.
+While the macroprudential regulation is intended to minimise large scale system level risks.
+The characteristics of these two types of regulation are summarised in the first table.